gauxs/sysd/hld/storage/README.md

    - MySQL cluster etc. provides strong consistency, can be used where transaction properties are needed
    - by default, MySQL(stores data at single node) uses asynchronous primary/backup replication which provides weak consistency guarantees.
    - MySQL cluster(stores data in multiple nodes) provides synchronous replication via two phase commit(2PC) protocol
    - 2PC is a CA - it is not partition tolerant, there is no safe way to promote a new coordinator if one fails; rather a manual intervention is required.
-2PC is also fairly latency-sensitive, since it is a write N-of-N approach in which writes cannot proceed until the slowest node acknowledges them.
+2PC is also fairly latency-sensitive, since it is a write N-of-N approach in which writes cannot proceed until the slowest node acknowledges them
+   - use this if we have structured data and if we need ACID properties

 ### [Key-value store](https://db-engines.com/en/ranking/key-value+store)